trenaud/octoprint-eeepc/README.md

      name: Turn off Anet A8
 ```

-Finally, logout from octoprint user (`exit`).
+Finally, logout from the `octoprint` user (`exit`).

 ### Configure OctoPrint
 Now, it is time to configure OctoPrint by following the Setup Wizard displayed when you go to OctoPrint URL.

 I decided to do this remotely from my desktop computer.

-For more information how to seupt OctoPrint, please refer to the official documentation.
+For more information how to setup OctoPrint, please refer to the official documentation.

-Some settings to setup in the wizard :
+Some settings to setup in the wizard:
 * Server commands section
   * Restart OctoPrint: `sudo service octoprint restart`
   * Restart system: `sudo shutdown -r now`